 "Affiliate" means with respect to any Person, any other Person controlling, controlled by or under the common control with the first Person.
 The terms "control" (including the terms "controlling", "controlled by" and "under common control with") will mean the possession, directly or indirectly, of the power to direct or cause the direction of the management of the policies of a Person, whether through the ownership of voting securities, by contract or otherwise.

-"Anticipated Usage" means, unless otherwise specified in a Confirmation, the anticipated energy usage (in kWh) by each Account during each Billing Cycle, which shall be equal to the actual amount of energy (in kWh) used by each such Account during the same period during an agreed to 12 month period prior to the commencement of the applicable Transaction.
+"Anticipated Usage" means, unless otherwise specified in a Confirmation, the anticipated energy usage (in kWh) by each Account during each Billing Cycle, which shall be equal to the actual amount of energy (in kWh) used by each such Account during the same period during the 12 monthsprior to the commencement of the applicable Transaction.

 "Billing Cycle" means, for each Account, the period between successive invoices rendered either by us or the applicable Utility.